eddiehe99/dlib-whl/README.md

 # README

-Releases for 19.24.6 are on the way.
+Support for CUDA is on the way.

 ## Installation